< Previous | Next >

 In addition to a general certificate in Surgery (General Surgery), the American Board of Surgery issues a general certificate in the following area of Surgery.

 A Vascular Surgeon has expertise in the diagnosis and management of patients with disorders of the arterial, venous and lymphatic systems, excluding vessels of the brain and the heart.
 Certified Vascular Surgeons have significant experience in providing comprehensive care to patients with all types of vascular disease, including diagnosis, medical treatment and reconstructive vascular surgical and endovascular techniques.
 Common interventions performed by vascular surgeons include the opening of blocked arteries, repair of veins to improve circulation, treatment of aneurysms (bulges) in the aorta and other blood vessels, and treatment of vascular injuries.

 Specialty training required prior to Board Certification: Five to seven years

 To become certified in a particular subspecialty, a physician must be Board Certified by the American Board of Surgery and complete additional training as specified by the Member Board.

 - Complex General Surgical Oncology

-A surgeon trained in Complex General Surgical Oncology is a General Surgeon who has expertise in the diagnosis, multidisciplinary treatment and rehabilitation of patients with rare, uncommon or complex cancers.
+A surgeon trained in Complex General Surgical Oncology has expertise in the diagnosis, treatment, and rehabilitation of patients with cancer, especially those with rare, unusual, and/or complex cancers.
 These surgeons typically work in cancer centers or academic institutions and coordinate patient care with other cancer specialists.
 They also provide community outreach in cancer prevention and education, as well as lead cancer studies.